Code-Institute-Submissions/Drum-o-Mania/README.md

 - I have tested that this website is responsive, looks good and works as intended on the different standard screen sizes, using the devtools device toolbar in Google Chrome.

+- I have tested that this website works in different browsers: Chrome, Safari, Firefox.

 - I have confirmed that the navigation bar is fully functional, hovering over the link changes the color, staying on a specific page activates an underline of that link, and the links direct you to the correct page.

 ### Validator Testing
 - HTML
-    - No errors were found when passing through the official W3C Validator
+    - No errors were found when passing through the official [W3C Validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fjonathanrange.github.io%2FDrum-o-Mania%2F)

 - CSS
-    - No errors were found when passing through the official (Jigsaw) Validator
+    - No errors were found when passing through the official [(Jigsaw) Validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fjonathanrange.github.io%2FDrum-o-Mania%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=sv)

 ## Deployment